https://www.humantruth.info/good_governance.html

 This requires some study and engagement with minority groups and the active fostering of tolerance between communities, and therefore, may require some intervention from time to time.

 In a democratic country, people are free to belong to any religion (or none) as they wish - this is the human right of freedom of belief1.
-To remain just and fair, governments should be neutral when it comes to religion - secular.
-In liberal democracies, rules should apply to all people fairly and equally regardless of religion2 as much as possible.
+To remain just and fair, governments should be neutral when it comes to religion - secular2.
+In liberal democracies, rules should apply to all people fairly and equally regardless of religion3 as much as possible.
 History has shown us that if the state encourages, officially represents or enforces just-one-religion then it always creates enduring social inequalities and infringes upon the basic human right of being able to choose religion and beliefs freely1, which over time is destabilizing.
-Therefore, for both ethical and practical reasons, politicians and government officials should not be under the control of religious institutions either formally, informally or symbolically2.
-This preserves equality and fairness to the maximum extent, except for those who want to impose their beliefs or practices on others, allowing for a reasonable, fair and tolerant society.
+For both ethical and practical reasons, politicians and government officials should not be under the control of religious institutions either formally, informally, in appearance, or symbolically3.
+This secularism preserves equality and fairness to the maximum extent, except for those who want to impose their beliefs or practices on others, allowing for a reasonable, fair and tolerant society.

 For more, see: